t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

 Now, run the code again and check the operation object.
 It contains the **```error```** field instead of **```response```**.

-The error message should look something like this:
+The error message should be as follows:

 //TODO
 //[PUT ERROR MESSAGE HERE]